 Using a bicycle, scooter or other wheeled vehicles in a way that may cause nuisance, alarm or distress.

-Commercial and charity collections and soliciting for money in the street
+Commercial and charity collections and soliciting for money in the street.

 1.6 It is proposed that should an extension be granted, the above prohibitions will stay the same, with the exception of the removal of the alcohol prohibition as this is included in the proposed borough wide PSPO, which is currently at consultation stage.
 The detailed prohibitions along with proposed changes can be seen in appendix 1, section 1.